Our Lady of Caysasay Academy

 Our Lady of Caysasay Academy (OLCA) is a Roman Catholic educational institution located in Taal, Batangas, Philippines.

-History and status
+History

 Sisters from the Benedictine Missionary Congregation came to Taal as war evacuees in 1945 and lived in a borrowed house.
 The Sisters taught piano, mathematics and other subjects and ran a kindergarten school.
 After the war, they were asked to return at the invitation of Alfredo Verzosa, then Bishop of Lipa, to run a school.
 After much consultation, the Mother Prioress and her councilors decided to accept the offer.
 Sister Superior Agnella Mayer was asked to found the school with the help of Sister Caridad Barrion and Sister Liboria Kampinan.
 The school was first named St. Martin's Academy.